A mother holding her baby - You are the best, Mom!

 • Did you know that Santa Claus did not originally wear red but green?

-Now is a good time to mention something, which is often seen in books.
-The first letter of a full sentence that is directly quoted within another sentence needs to be capitalized.
+Now is a good time to mention something often seen in books.
+The first letter of a full sentence directly quoted within another sentence is capitalized.
 Focus on the final part of the quote below.

-“I am well in body although considerable rumpled up in spirit, thank you, ma’am,” said Anne gravely.
-Then aside to Marilla in an audible whisper, “There wasn’t anything startling in that, was there, Marilla?”
+“I am well in body although considerably rumpled up in spirit, thank you, ma’am,” said Anne gravely.
+Then aside to Marilla in an audible whisper, “There wasn’t anything startling in that, was there, Marilla?

 There is no need for capital letters if it is not a direct quote.